-Interested students should complete the online proposal submission form by December 2, 2019.
-Notification of acceptance will be made December 20 2018.
-Final papers will be due by January 28, 2019.
+The 2021 Conference proposal system will open in September 2020 with a deadline of December 12, 2020.
+Notification of acceptance will be made December 20 2020.
+Final papers will be due by January 22, 2021.
 Please only submit a proposal if you are able to attend the conference.

-The event kicks off with an opening reception on Friday, February 14 in the evening and will include local Pi Sigma Alpha members working in Washington who will be available to talk about jobs and life in DC.
-During the day on February 14 we will have the option for a number of small tours.
-These will be first come first serve and might include a Behind the Scenes Look at the US Capitol Building, A Visit to the Library of Congress, and more.
-Full details will be available in the fall.
+The event kicks off with an opening reception on Friday, February 12 in the evening and will include local Pi Sigma Alpha members working in Washington who will be available to talk about jobs and life in DC.

 Conference participants pay no registration fee and are provided breakfast and lunch on Saturday and breakfast only on Sunday.
 There will be a block of hotel rooms at which participants may reserve a room for discounted rate.

 Past participants have received near full financial support from their institution.
 Before you apply speak with your faculty advisor about how to apply for departmental or institutional funds to support your travel.

 In town and want to stop by?
 Drop a note to Sean Twombly at email@example.com for more information!

 SPECIAL THANKS TO OUR SPONSORS